Having a solid testimonial page is a great way to build your credibility without having to actually meet, engage or talk with clients (Ewwww!).

 ‘John…John Holt?… Who?
 Was he even in my class?’ becomes: “John fits in and has an uncanny ability to blend into any environment’.

-‘John set fire to three buildings, destroying the school, causing millions of pounds worth of damage.’ – translation: ‘John is capable of affecting change worth many millions of pounds’.
+‘John set fire to three buildings, destroying the school, causing millions of pounds worth of damage.’ – translation: ‘John impact can be measured in the millions!’.

 4. Pile them all together